SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Generics are specified within type parameters.
 Names of generics are typically single characters.
 A generic of any type is typically indicated T
+Once the name of a generic is bound, any reference to that name refers to that generic.

 #### constrainment